Substantive Change Drive-in Workshop

 The intended audience is liaisons, academic affairs staff members, provosts, faculty members, or others with substantive change responsibilities.

 The one-day workshop begins at 9:00 a.m. and ends at 2:00 p.m.; one-on-one consultations will be available until 3:00 p.m.
 Lunch is provided and there is no registration fee.
-Attendance is limited to two (2) people per institution.
+Attendance is limited to two (2) attendees per institution.

 Facilitator: Dr. Kevin Sightler, Coordinator of substantive change, SACSCOC

-Registration is required.
-Click a link below to register online:
+Registration: Registration is required.
+Select a link below to register online:

 Questions?
 Please contact Ida Young at firstname.lastname@example.org if you have questions.